samantha9759/Active-Directory-Home-Lab/README.md

 13. Created and configured a Group Policy.
 14. Applied the policy to the appropriate domain/user/computer.
 15. Tested and verified the Group Policy settings.
+## ## PowerShell User Creation

+To practice Active Directory administration and automation, I used PowerShell to create multiple Active Directory user accounts from a list of names.
+The script created an `_USERS` Organizational Unit and automatically generated usernames and user accounts.

 ## Troubleshooting